Rafficer/linux-cli-community/README.md

 `protonvpn c -f`

-There's also a flag to connect to a completely random server, `--random` or `-r`:
+You can use the `--random` or `-r` flag to connect to a random server:

 `protonvpn c -r`